NumericalMax/Computational-Diabetic-Retinopathy-Detection/README.md

-#ReadMe: Application of Machine Learning in Computational Diabetic Retinopathy Detection
+#ReadMe: A Feture Extraction Approach for the Computational Diabetic Retinopathy Detection in Retinal Images

 Subsequent an Instruction is provided, how results within the paper can be reproduced.
 Remark, that GPU and CPU related proceedings were accomplished on a linux based machine.